 - Once the hot fog cools down, it leaves the acid on the hive’s interior surfaces.

 Beehive structure is a major consideration in fogging.
 Different foggers have different shapes and sizes of fog delivery nozzles.
 Small round fog outlets require you to drill a hole in the back of your beehive.
 The hole is plugged shut when not in use.
-For oxalic acid foggers with wide nozzles, the beehive entrance is the most suitable point of fog delivery.
-A few puffs of smoke may be blown into the hive if you will be introducing oxalic acid through the main entrance.
+For oxalic acid foggers with wide nozzles, the beehive entrance is the most suitable point for fog delivery.
+A few puffs of smoke may be blown into the hive if you are introducing oxalic acid through the main entrance.
 Smoke renders bees a little inactive.

-Best Time for Oxalic Acid Fogging
+Ideal Timing for Varroa Mite Treatment via Oxalic Acid Fogging

 If you do not want to inconvenience the bees too much, then you should time your oxalic acid treatment.
 The evenings when bees are less active are well suited.
 You will have less activity at the entrance, and all the bees will be in the hive.
 Beehive management practices do not often go down well when done in the middle of the day when bees are very active.